pcarbajals/todo_api_app/README.md

 ```

 ## Versioning
-The versioning design followed by this assignment is described in https://chriskottom.com/blog/2017/04/versioning-a-rails-api/
+This project follows the versioning design described in https://chriskottom.com/blog/2017/04/versioning-a-rails-api/